imjoy-team/ImJoy/README.md

   * `webworker` is used to run computationally intensive javascript plugins.
 It does not have an interface, it runs in a new thread and won't hang the main thread during running.
   * `iframe` is used for create new web interface with HTML/CSS and Javascript, it runs in the same thread as the main webpage.
 If `iframe` mode is selected, then you need to provied HTML code with the `<window>` tag and CSS code with the `style` tag.
   * `pyworker` is used to run plugins written in Python, the user needs to have the **Python Plugin Engine** installed and started before using the plugin.
 See the **Developing Python Plugins** for more details.
-* `tags` defines the tags for the plugin, if the tag is used for several plugins, they will be grouped in the ops menu shown in workflow.
+* `tags` defines a list of tags which is supported by the plugin.
+It will serve as a configureable modes for the plugin, for example, a python plugin may have two tags `["GPU", "CPU"]`.
+The user will be asked to choose one of the tag for the installation.
+The plugin then can be configured to work in different modes controlled by the corresponding tag.
 * `ui` is a string used to generate the GUI to the user, you can include the following elements to render an input form:
   * `type: 'choice', options: ['cat', 'dog'], placeholder: 'cat'`
   * `type: 'number', min: 0, max: 10, placeholder:2`